-A quick and easy way to check that a file is correctly geo-referenced, is to export it to Google Earth.
-Google Earth is a free web-based 3D mapping software (see www.google.com/earth for more information).
+A quick (and fun) way to check that a file is correctly geo-referenced, is to export it to Google Earth.
+Google Earth is free 3D mapping software; it can be run as a desktop application or as web based software in a Google Chrome browser.
+You must have Google Earth desktop installed to complete the following steps (see www.google.com/earth/desktop/ for more information).